Private Campground Development Regulations in Alberta

 completed according to the municipality’s design and construction standards and confirms the

-water mains, storm and sanitary sewers, roadways, sidewalks, curbs, gutters, power, lighting,
+include water mains, storm and sanitary sewers, roadways, sidewalks, curbs, gutters, power,

 j) Stormwater Management